gohyiqian/GarageSale/README.md

 # GarageSale

-A full-stack responsive ecommerce web application with the following features:
+A full-stack responsive ecommerce web application with React Front End and DjangoRestFrameowork for Backend, with the following features:

 1. Customised caurosel on Homepage
 2. Product Filtering function on ProductCategoryPage